-We added a lot of large windows when we renovated our home in London and I can’t stress enough the positive impact it had on our well-being and the overall vibe of our home so if you’re planning a renovation, think large windows (I’ve compiled some great examples of windows here).
+We added a lot of large windows when we renovated our home in London and I can’t stress enough the positive impact it had on our well-being and the overall vibe of our home.
+So if you’re planning a renovation, think about large windows (I’ve compiled some great examples of windows here).

-It has also a polished concrete floor, which is what I’m hoping to have in the next home we renovate (not that there is anything in the pipeline but you know…it doesn’t hurt to plan and add it to the vision mood board, right!?)
+It has also a polished concrete floor, which is what I’m hoping to have in the next home we renovate.

 A brilliant space-saving design concept

-And then, there is this beautiful plywood module which hosts the kitchen, stairs but also includes a desk with adjacent shelving and a utility room + cloakroom tucked underneath the stairs.
+And then, there is this beautiful plywood module that hosts the kitchen, stairs but also includes a desk with adjacent shelving and a utility room + cloakroom tucked underneath the stairs.

 Basically, lots of storage which is one the key components for an uncluttered home (that and not being a hoarder obviously!)

-This plywood box concept is also something I saw in the loft we stayed in last February in Lisbon, which hosted stairs, bathroom and a mezzanine for the bedroom and I think it’s a brilliant space-saving design, don’t you think!?
+I saw a similar concept in the loft we stayed in last February in Lisbon.
+A plywood cube was created for the bathroom.
+The bedroom/mezzanine was accessible via a set of stairs.
+A brilliant space-saving design, don’t you think!?

 A home office cleverly tucked away on the top of the stairs

-In this article on how to optimise your home office space, I wrote a while back, there were 4.2 million people working from home in the UK alone.
-I suspect this number has increased drastically since then and cleverly converting a corner of your home that can be used as an office, will increase your chance of selling your property and widen your target audience.
+In this article on how to optimize your home office space, I wrote a while back, there were 4.2 million people working from home in the UK alone.
+I suspect this number has increased drastically since then.

 Before the renovations, the bedrooms were on the ground floor level, dark and small while the kitchen was upstairs.

-To create a connection with the rear external courtyard, Architect Larissa Johnston reconfigured the whole space, moving the bedrooms upstairs and creating an open-plan living space downstairs with direct access to the back garden.
+To create a connection with the rear external courtyard, Architect Larissa Johnston reconfigured the whole space.
+She moved the bedrooms upstairs and created an open-plan living space downstairs with direct access to the back garden.

-The rear wall was removed to be replaced by a floor to ceiling sliding window and sky windows added to let more natural light in.
+The rear wall was removed and replaced by a floor to ceiling sliding window.
+The sky windows added to let more natural light in.

 “The restrained nature of the material palette is designed to complement the simplicity of the spaces,” said the architect